-Pressure has begun mounting on the newly constituted board of the Millennium Development Authority (MiDA) on its responsibilities.
+The newly constituted board of the Millennium Development Authority (MiDA) is torn between what to prioritize within its mandate.

 The 11-member board was inaugurated by President Nana Addo Dankwa Akufo-Addo to find practical solutions to Ghana’s energy crisis.